Blockify-1/.github/profile/README.md

 ## Know when the next big thing in the metaverse is about to 3RUPT

-🛒 Frustrated?
-Can't seem to buy before the blast-off?
+🛒 Bridging the gap between Web 2.0 shopping and Web 3.0.

-🛍️ Use pre-built queries or custom queries, even third-party queries from other dapps.
+🛍️ Use pre-built stores and integrations between your favorite platforms.

-🥳 Get in before the trend takes off using data analysis and notifications, then ride the wave down.
+🥳 Celebrate your customers using custom marketing automations through the blockchain.

-🫵 Be the FIRST to get the latest and the greatest.
+🫵 Get customers to notice you all across the metaverse.

 #### [An ECE Dapp](https://github.com/eliascharlese)